 If you aren’t currently friends with any moms, rectify this problem immediately because they know absolutely everything worth knowing.
-Recently, as I was moaning about the fact that I wish I could use even less throwaway products in my day-to-day life, a new mama pal reached into her bra, pulled out a small, flower-shaped pad, and handed it to me.
+Recently, as I was moaning about the fact that I wish I could use even fewer throwaway products in my day-to-day life, a new mama pal reached into her bra, pulled out a small, flower-shaped pad, and handed it to me.
 In retrospect, I probably should have been a little disgusted, but instead, I was completely intrigued.
 What she passed over was a washable, reusable, bamboo nursing pad, meant for breastfeeding moms to wear in their bra to soak up any milk that may leak from the nipples between feedings.
 “I’ve been using these to remove my makeup instead of those throwaway cotton rounds ever since the baby was born,” she informed me.

 I used them, and holy hell was she on to something.
 The nipple pads have one thicker, more absorbent side, which I use with a cream or oil-based product to remove my foundation, then flip the pad over to the thinner, smoother side to remove my eye makeup with my favorite micellar water.
 Instead of using two throwaway cotton pads every day, I now use one reusable, washable one.
 The bamboo fabric feels like heavenly silk on my face, working better than regular cotton pads that shred and leave tiny bits of cotton all over my hands and face.
 And because bamboo is one of the world’s fastest-growing renewable resources, I feel miles better about my impact on the planet.